yanshanjing/learning-from-imbalanced-classes/README.md

 # learning-from-imbalanced-classes

 This repo corresponds to a blog post I wrote discussing how to learn from data with imbalanced classes.
-The blog post is <HERE>.
+The blog post is here: http://www.svds.com/learning-imbalanced-classes/.
 In this directory you'll find two Python Jupyter notebooks illustrating two points made in that blog post.